microsoft/Windows-IoT-Samples/IoTEnterpriseDefault/CS/README.md

 # Windows 10 IoT Enterprise Default App Overview

+This article will give you a rundown of the different features that the Windows 10 IoT Enterprise Default App offers as well as how you can leverage these different features for your own applications.

-When you initially flash this sample, you will be presented with the Windows 10 IoT Enterprise Default App, which looks like this:
+Windows 10 IoT Enterprise Default App looks like this:

 ![Screenshot of the IoT Enterprise Default App](../../Resources/DeviceInfoPage-Screenshot.png)

-The purpose of this application is not only to provide you with a friendly shell to interact with when you first boot up Windows 10 IoT Enterprise, but we have open-sourced the code for this application sample, so that you can plug and play with these features on your own custom application(s).

 This article will give you a rundown of the different features that the Windows 10 IoT Enterprise Default App offers as well as how you can leverage these different features for your own applications.